prasantarout/ToDoApp/README.md

 ## Project Description

 In the project,i have build a simple todo app ,having all the CRUD operations.i have used `React.js` and to manage  states, also i have used  `Redux`.
-Also wei i have implemented simple animations using `Framer Motion`.
+Also  i have implemented simple animations using `Framer Motion`.

 ## technology used